owenkellogg/bitpay-node/README.md

 ## Tests

 Run the tests wiith Mocha, and make sure to specify your Bitpay API Key in environment.
-On the bitpay account [API keys page](https://bitpay.com/api-keys) your can generate multiple API keys for your various applications.
+On the Bitpay account [API keys page](https://bitpay.com/api-keys) your can generate multiple API keys for your various applications.
 Enable API key access and generate a key to use in the tests:

     BITPAY_API_KEY=46beb6dc657d4ceff4219a8e691b5015 mocha test/